 Status: Common, locally abundant, regular spring migrant statewide.
 Locally common regular breeder north-central, rare elsewhere.
 Common regular fall migrant statewide.
-Locally rare regular winter visitor south and east, rare casual elsewhere.
+Locally rare regular winter visitor south, east, and North Platte River Valley, rare casual elsewhere.

 Documentation: Specimen: UNSM ZM12449, 14 Apr 1909 Cass Co.